 Onions

-Freshly harvested onions still dirtySweet onions are popular among cooks because of their mild taste.
-They derive their signature flavor from the fact that they contain more water and less sulphur than regular onions.
+Freshly harvested onions still dirtySweet onions (Allium cepa) are popular among cooks because of their mild taste.
+They derive their signature flavor from the fact that they contain more water and less sulfur than regular onions.

 In Florida, onions should be planted from September through December.
-Choose a a sunny spot in your garden.
-You can grow onions from seed, but it's quicker to plant sets.
+Choose a sunny spot in your garden with well-drained soil that is high in organic matter.
+You can grow onions from seed, but it's quicker and easier to plant “sets.”
 These small bulbs are ready to transplant and give you a head start for an earlier harvest.
+Aim to plant your bulbs an inch deep and between four and six inches apart, with a foot between rows.
+Look for sets at your local garden center or order them from a seed catalog.

-Apply a complete balanced fertilizer when you plant.
+Onions need plenty of nutrients, so apply a complete balanced fertilizer when you plant.
 After that, apply a nitrogen fertilizer monthly and irrigate frequently to promote steady growth.
-Your onions should be ready to harvest in four to five months, typically when one-quarter of the tops have fallen over.
+Your onions should be ready to harvest in four to five months, typically when one-quarter of the green tops have fallen over.

 Keep in mind that your homegrown onions may not taste exactly like the ones at the supermarket, since their flavor depends in part on the soil in which they're grown and the way they're fertilized.